nsacyber/Maplesyrup/README.md

 ### Features/Limitations
 ------------------------
 * Multi-core support
-* Memory-mapped registers are currently not supported
+* Memory-mapped system registers are currently not supported
 * Only EL0/EL1 are supported
 * Support for Cortex A7/A15/A53/A57
-* Experimental GICv2 support
+* Support for memory-mapped devices

   *   This application reads only a small portion of the available system registers on an ARM CPU.
 Please refer to the ARMv7A and ARMv8A Architecture